davidmartinezros/how-do-you-learn/README.md

 Add The Robot data object and the relation with the UnityKnowledges.
 Add The Service Methods for create, remove, list, edit and consult the Robots and the Unities.

+## Version 2.2.0-SNAPSHOT

+Done the addRobot, listRobots, addUnity and listUnities.

+## Version 2.3.0-SNAPSHOT

+Resolve the problem of create relations of unities.
+Now you can do the CRUD on Robots and on Unities (create, read, update and delete).
+Also done addTag, removeTag and addRelation and removeRelation.